Nanofus/novel.js/README.md

 2. Uncomment the commented `<script>` tags in `index.html`.
 3. Upload the folder to a web server, such as Dropbox.
 (Opening `index.html` locally does not work, as the browser cannot load `json` files locally!)
 4. Open the location in web browser.
 Check dev tools (usually F12) for logs.
-5. Start working on `game/game.json`!
+5. Start working on `novel/novel.json`!

 ### Techy installation

 1. `npm install novel-js`.
 2. Create an `index.html` file and include the [HTML](#html-structure) in it.
 Include Novel.js (`node_modules/novel-js/novel.min.js`) and Vue.js scripts.
-3. Create the folder `game` and a `game.json` inside it.
+3. Create the folder `novel` and a `novel.json` inside it.
 4. Use a web server of your choice or use `npm install http-server` -> `http-server` -> open `http://localhost:8080/`
-5. Start working on `game.json`!
+5. Start working on `novel.json`!

 ## Getting Started

-Novel.js comes with a simple example game that demostrates all available features.
-Located in the `game` folder, `game.json` is easily readable and editable in your favourite text editor, so you can start working on your masterpiece right away!
+Novel.js comes with a simple example app that demostrates all available features.
+Located in the `novel` folder, `novel.json` is easily readable and editable in your favourite text editor, so you can start working on your masterpiece right away!
 For a complete explanation of all the different stuff you can find in that file, please see the documentation!

 ## Documentation